Gloucester: Middle ages

 After the Norman Conquest, William Rufus made Robert Fitzhamon the first baron or overlord of Gloucester.
 Fitzhamon had a military base at Cardiff Castle, and for the succeeding years the history of Gloucester was closely linked to that of Cardiff.

-A unique coin, dated to 1077–80, was discovered, just north of the city, in November 2011.
-It features the name of the moneyer Silacwine and its place of minting.
-The Portable Antiquities Scheme said that, until the coin was discovered, there had been no known examples of William I coins minted in Gloucester in this period.

 During the Anarchy, Gloucester was a centre of support for the Empress Matilda, who was supported in her claim to the throne by her half-brother, Fitzhamon's grandson, Robert, 1st Earl of Gloucester (also known as Robert of Gloucester).
-After this period of strife ended with the ascent of her son Henry to the throne Henry II of England, Henry granted Robert possession of Cardiff Castle, and it later passed to Mathilda's son Robert Curthose and his son, William Fitz Robert, 2nd Earl of Gloucester.
+After this period of strife ended with the ascent of her son Henry to the throne Henry II of England, Henry granted Robert possession of Cardiff Castle, and it later passed to William Fitz Robert, 2nd Earl of Gloucester son of Robert.
 The story of the Anarchy is vividly told in a series of 19th-century paintings by William Burges at the Castle.

 Henry granted Gloucester its first charter in 1155, which gave the burgesses the same liberties as the citizens of London and Winchester.
 A second charter of Henry II gave them freedom of passage on the River Severn.
 The first charter was confirmed in 1194 by King Richard I. The privileges of the borough were greatly extended by the charter of King John (1200), which gave freedom from toll throughout the kingdom and from pleading outside the borough.